-Stop Asking Boring Questions to Increase Customer Satisfaction
+Stop Asking These Questions to Increase Client Satisfaction

 Most salespeople ask fact-based questions during their sales calls.